soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-DestinyItemQuantity.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-Used in a number of Destiny contracts to return data about an item stack and its quantity.Can optionally return an itemInstanceId if the item is instanced - in which case, the quantity returnedwill be 1.
+Used in a number of Destiny contracts to return data about an item stack and its quantity.
+Can optionally return an itemInstanceId if the item is instanced - in which case, the quantity returned will be 1.
 If it's not... uh, let me know okay?
 Thanks.

 ## Schema
 * **Schema Type:** Class